Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

-As you can see, the taller the building, the more you can depreciate.
-But keep in mind that a tall building doesn’t necessarily make a better investment.
+As you can see, the taller the building, the more it can depreciate.
+But remember that a tall building doesn’t necessarily make a better investment.

-It often means there’ll be higher levies and additional expenses, and you own less land as well.
-But at the end of the day, it’s up to you to weigh up the pros and cons… and make that final decision!
+It often means there’ll be higher levies and additional expenses, and you also own less land.
+But at the end of the day, it’s up to you to weigh up the pros and cons and make that final decision.

 But remember, with the new depreciation rules for residential rental property, you can only claim the structure of the building on second-hand properties, not the plant and equipment (ovens, dishwashers, carpet etc.)

 |Type of dwelling||Percentage|

 Number 5: Small Items and Low Value Pooling

 A dollar today is worth more than a dollar tomorrow, so deduct items as quickly as possible.